 The FDA is requiring that the drug label carry a boxed warning about the risks of using Reglan, also called metociopramide, for a long time or at a high dose.
 Manufacturers must ensure that patients are given a medication guide that discusses the risks of the drug each time they receive this medication from a pharmacy.

 If you suffered serious side effects after using Reglan, Brooks can help with a free evaluation to explore your rights.

 Type Two Diabetes

-Each year, more than a million people are diagnosed with Type Two Diabetes, a serious health condition that can lead to blindness, kidney failure, heart disease and stroke.
+Each year, more than a million people are diagnosed with Type Two Diabetes, a serious health condition that can lead to blindness, kidney failure, heart disease, and stroke.
 Regrettably, many who turn to some diabetes medications suffer serious health problems as a result.

-Also known as Pioglitazone, Actos is used to treats Type Two Diabetes.
+Also known as Pioglitazone, Actos is used to treat Type Two Diabetes.
 Some research has suggested a link between the drug and an increased risk for heart failure as well as a link between the drug and bladder cancer.

 The FDA has notified healthcare professionals and patients that data from an ongoing, 10-year epidemiological study shows a need for more research on the medication’s possible increased risks.

 Since the law requires drug makers to ensure their products are free from unreasonable defects or dangers, if you’ve suffered after taking Actos you may have legal actions you’re able to take.
 Contact Brooks today for a free case evaluation for more information.

 Avandia is used to treat Type Two Diabetes by increasing the body’s sensitivity to insulin, thus reducing high blood sugar levels.
 Also known as Metformin, some medical literature suggests a link between the drug’s use and serious heart-related health problems.